South Sacramento Neighbors Catch Suspected Catalytic Converter Thieves In The Act

-It was the wake-up call people in a South Sacramento neighborhood near Fruitridge Road weren’t imagining on early Sunday morning.READ MORE: Can Businesses Legally Require Customers' Proof Of Vaccination?
+It was the wake-up call people in a South Sacramento neighborhood near Fruitridge Road weren’t imagining on early Sunday morning.READ MORE: Trove Of Fossils Discovered In Mokelumne River Watershed Near Valley Springs

 Cellphone video shot by a neighbor who didn’t want to be identified showed two thieves trying to go after catalytic converters.